Thermal devices powered by generalized measurements with indefinite causal order: Thermal devices powered by generalized measurements

 Quantum heat engines allow work extraction from a heat flow from hot to cold thermal baths, while thermal accelerators reinforce this natural heat flow by investing energy in the form of work.
 On the other hand, quantum refrigerators have the purpose of pumping heat from a cold to a hot environment by investing work.

-The quantum thermal devices proposed here perform cycles with the use of only one temperature reservoir which will be considered as a cold environment, and a set of non-selective generalized measurements that will act upon a two-level working/cooling substance.
+The quantum thermal devices proposed here perform cycles with the use of only one temperature reservoir which will be considered as a cold environment, and a set of non-selective generalized measurements that will act upon a two-level working or cooling substance.
 The generalized measurements are described as completely positive and trace-preserving (CPTP) maps with varying measurement parameters.
-It can be implemented in experimental contexts by building suitable positive operator-valued measurements (POVMs), as performed, for instance, in Ref.~\cite{lisboa2022experimental}.
-The specific outcome of the generalized measurement is associated with a given probability.
-In order to have a deterministic result of the cycle, we consider non-selective (without post-selection) generalized measurements channels with suitable adjusted parameters.
-When the measurement channel changes the von Neumann entropy of the working/cooling substance, the stochastic energy exchanged with the meter is recognized as heat.
+It can be implemented in experimental contexts by building suitable positive operator-valued measurements (POVMs), as performed, for instance, in Ref.~\cite{lisboa2022experimental} in a proof-of-concept experiment using nuclear magnetic resonance techniques to investigate a spin quantum heat engine driven by non-selective weak measurements without feedback control.
+The specific outcome of the generalized measurement is associated with a given probability, and to have a deterministic result of the cycle, we also consider here two non-selective (without post-selection) generalized measurements channels with suitable adjusted parameters, with the only difference that instead of working with the generalized measurements investigated in Ref.~\cite{lisboa2022experimental}, we change their structure to make easy the further analysis for the reverse order and quantum switch protocols.
+A measurement apparatus can be modeled as an device that has some microscopic quantum degrees of freedom which is further amplified to the classical realm through a macroscopic pointer that is coupled with the former~\cite{lisboa2022experimental}.
+Along the generalized measurement thermal cycle, energy is exchanged with two different meters via the interaction of the system with the meter's internal degrees of freedom.
+When the measurement channel changes the von Neumann entropy of the working or cooling substance, the stochastic energy exchanged with the meter is recognized as heat.
 On the other hand, when the von Neumann entropy remains constant along the measurement channel (isentropic channel), the energy exchanged with the meter has a nature of work~\cite{behzadi2020quantum,alipour2022entropy,lisboa2022experimental}.